8 Million Bees Beneath a Cemetery: A Hidden Asset or Environmental Risk?

 The existence of 8 million bees in an underground cemetery setup exemplifies several tangible benefits of urban biodiversity:

-Each of these examples not only highlights how urban settings can serve as biodiversity hotspots, but they also illustrate alternative methods of revitalizing urban agriculture without relying on harmful chemical interventions.
+Each of these examples not only highlights how urban settings can serve as biodiversity hotspots but also illustrates alternative methods of revitalizing urban agriculture without relying on harmful chemical interventions.

 Top Tools and Solutions for Urban Biodiversity